Northern Tower

 The Northern Tower is a building in Moscow, located on plot 19 of the Moscow International Business Center.
-The Northern Tower was built by Strabag SE, with construction starting in 2005 and finishing in 2007.
+The Northern Tower was built by Strabag SE, with construction starting in 2005 and finishing in 2008.

-The height of the building is 108 m, and the total floor area is 135,000 m².
+The height of the building is 108 m, and the total floor area is 135,000 m2.
 In the tower there are office suites, restaurants, cafes, a fitness centre and a parking lot.

 Among the largest tenants of the building are Raiffeisenbank, Transtelekom, General Motors, Hyundai Motor, and Motorola.

+History

+Construction of the tower began in 2005 and was completed in 2008, being constructed by Austrian construction company Strabag SE.
+The project was presented to the public at the Ararat Park Hyatt Hotel, with more than 150 people in attendance.

+Design

+The tower is one of the lowest buildings in the district, with a rectangular shape and an 18-story atrium topped with a large dome.
+The tower is built in a postmodern style.

+Features

+The tower is 108 metres tall (131.8 m including the spire) taking up an area 135,000 square metres.
+It features 27 floors with 10 elevators.